awil414/awil414/README.md

 ### Hi there 👋
 :relaxed: I'm Amber Wilson.
-- :dizzy: I’m currently enrolled in Vanderbilt University's Full Stack Web Development Boot Camp with a Jan.
-2023 completion date.
-JavaScript, HTML, CSS3, MERN
+- :dizzy: I’m an entrepreneur and seasoned translator between business users and internal teams.
-- :dart: Right now I'm learning MERN.
-Express :hammer: Node :hammer: MongoDB :hammer: React
+- :dart: Skilled in MERN stack, right now I am learning Vue.
+- :bulb: You can find all of my recent projects here: https://awil414.github.io/Portfolio/
+- :email: Reach me at: amber.wilson.code@gmail.com
 - ⚡ Fun fact: I love taking solo adventure trips.
 My last one was 4-days backpacking the Grand Canyon rim-to-rim.
 <!--
 **awil414/awil414** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.